 I got chocked when deciding to look at our account health and noticed our late shipping rate was 16.67 percent.
 Amazon’s target number is 4 percent, so this did not look good.

 When you add a new product in seller central, do not forget to add a carefully calculated handling time.

 The Amazon Support representative also gave us the advice to set the handling time to an additional few days if shipping from China with for example e-packet, and it may take 12-20 days to deliver, but still want to offer free shipping.

 When offering free shipping, Amazon automatically assigns the standard domestic shipping, which has a delivery time of 2-8 business days.
 It is not especially fun to get frustrated messages from customers asking where their products are after believing they were going to receive their items within 2-8 days.

 This issue can also lead to bad reviews, which in turn can get your account suspended.

-Mistake #3 – Not Having An Auto
+Mistake #3 – Not Having an Auto Reprising Tool

 Not in this world had I expected the prices to fluctuate as drastically on Amazon as they do.
 The prices goes up and down more or less on a daily basis, and not by cents, I am talking dollars.

 Being without an auto reprising tool that senses the price changes and automatically adjusts the prices of your product listings have been challenging.
 We experienced a few setbacks with minus sales because of this before we invested in a system that manages this for us.
 It is highly recommended.